KoushaAm/Handwritten-Digit-Recognizer/README.md

 During inference, the model takes an input image and performs all the aforementioned operations to obtain the probabilities for each digit class.
 The digit class with the highest probability is considered the model's prediction for the handwritten digit.

-### Deployment

-Provide instructions for deploying your application:

-- Hosting platforms (e.g., Netlify, Vercel, Heroku)
-- Steps to deploy frontend and backend
-- Any server setup required

 ### Gallery
 <img width="1440" alt="Screenshot 2023-08-29 at 6 59 31 PM" src="https://github.com/KoushaAm/Handwritten-Digit-Transformer/assets/67440795/198a4a45-dcee-4cfc-8c1e-6dc578d6a0a0">